Skip to content

 begins and expires

-Expires means the date on which we start executing this rule.
-Begins means the date after which we stop executing this rule.
+Begins means the date on which we start executing this rule.
+Expires means the date after which we stop executing this rule.
 This is a great addition to pre-create rules for the holiday or special events!

 Examples: